Accuracy of BIM Quantity Take-Off measured through an Example

 The typical pain areas for BoQ’s industry-wide are:

-Besides the three main factors, there are many other fixed or variable factors like inflation, consumption rates, taxes, currency fluctuations and contingencies etc., which should be considered by the estimator.
+Besides the three main factors, there are many other fixed or variable factors like inflation, consumption rates, taxes, currency fluctuations, contingencies, etc., which should be considered by the estimator.

-The best way to get an accurate BOQ is nothing but adoption of Building Information Modeling services.
-The possibilities of common errors in BOQs are minimal in the projects that use BIM Process and technology.
+The best way to get an accurate BOQ is nothing but the adoption of Building Information Modeling services.
+The possibilities of common errors in BOQs are minimal in the projects that use BIM processes and technology.
 BIM represents a single and accurate design model instead of providing several drawings.
-A BIM model can create a bim quantity takeoff automatically, which means it has the inbuilt intelligence to know about each building element and with what it is made of.
-Therefore, it any change occurred in the design of a model, the BOQ will also be updated.
+A BIM model can create a bim quantity takeoff automatically, which means it has the inbuilt intelligence to know about each building element and what it is made of.
+Therefore, if any change occurred in the design of a model, the BOQ will also be updated.

 EXAMPLE OF BUILDING INFORMATION MODELING SERVICES QUANTITY COMPARISON: